Verdian Ag: Technical Brief & Methodology

 - Behavioral Compliance Ratio: A measure of a farmer's adherence to localized agronomic advisories (e.g., timeliness of planting, responsiveness to irrigation alerts), acting as a proxy for operational reliability.

-Verdian Ag operates entirely remotely, relying on publicly available and commercially accessible datasets rather than expensive on-site IoT sensors.
+Verdian Ag operates entirely remotely, relying on multi-modal satellite telemetry rather than expensive on-site IoT sensors.

 We ingest continuous optical and synthetic-aperture radar (SAR) data.
 This multi-modal approach ensures consistent data collection regardless of cloud cover.